 -

-Proper installation for safety and reliability
+Proper install for safety and reliability

 -